 Self-awareness is critical in recognizing your strengths and areas for improvement.
 It involves a deep introspection of your values, beliefs, and emotions, and understanding how these internal drivers influence behavior and decision-making.
 A study by Sutton, Williams, and Allinson (2015) in the Journal of Occupational and Organizational Psychology found that leaders with high self-awareness were more effective in their roles, demonstrating the significant impact of self-knowledge on leadership effectiveness.

-Example: Jasmine realizes she has a fear of conflict that often leads to avoidance behaviors, thereby affecting team dynamics and her decision-making ability.
+Example: Jasmine realizes she has a fear of conflict that often leads to avoidance behaviors.
+This negatively affects team dynamics and her decision-making ability.
 By acknowledging this trait, she can consciously choose to bypass her “default setting” and seek strategies for constructive conflict management, thereby improving her team’s cohesion and performance.

 Emotional Intelligence: The Heart of Leadership